elrobe/Advent_of_Code/README.md

 - File reading and parsing
 - The solution to the problem at hand

+Also, note that some of the solutions also provide "sample_input.txt".
+This is the input provided by the problem statement for testing purposes.

 ### 2022

 1. [Calorie Counting](./2022/1/) - Clojure